Kapoeta Airport

 Kapoeta Airport is an airport serving Kapoeta in South Sudan.

 Location

-Kapoeta Airport (IATA: n/a, ICAO: HSKP) is located in Kapoeta South County in Namorunyang State, in the town of Kapoeta, near the International borders with Kenya and Uganda.
+Kapoeta Airport (IATA: n/a, ICAO: HSKP) is located in Kapoeta South County in Eastern Equatoria, in the town of Kapoeta, near the International borders with Kenya and Uganda.
 The airport is located approximately 3 km, north of the central business district of Kapoeta.

 This location lies approximately 221 km, by air, east of Juba International Airport, South Sudan's largest airport.
 The geographic coordinates of this airport are: 4° 46' 48.00"N, 33° 35' 6.00"E (Latitude: 4.7800; Longitude: 33.5850).
 Kapoeta Airport is situated 677 m above sea level.
 The airport has a single unpaved runway that is 1058 m. in length.

 Overview

 Kapoeta Airport is a small civilian and military airport that serves the town of Kapoeta and surrounding communities.